 John Bates is Lord Grantham’s valet on the show.
 He is widely seen as a hero — steadfast, loyal and honorable to a fault.
 His romance, and later marriage to a housemaid is one of the highlights of the show and his dramatic storyline has emerged as one of the major plot points.
 As a domestic, Bates occupies the strange limbo between upper and lower classes.
 As a de facto member of the middle class, but not the bourgeoisie, and as a representative of the larger Downton estate, Bates’ style is sleek, fashionable but not showy.

 Bates is often pictured wearing a pocket watch with the accompanying chain.
 Though wristwatches were rapidly coming into fashion, pocket watches remained de rigeur for the well-dressed man.
 More ornate versions featured large charms or fobs and intricate chains with engraved watch-cases and, sometimes, dials.
-The above Cartier pocket watch would be a bit out of Bates price range but the sleek platinum design with smooth finishes and channel set sapphires adding a touch of color would have fit right in with the sumptuous or subtle styles of the dapper Downton Abbey men.

 Be sure to check back again next week when we discuss the ultra-luxurious fine jewelry of Downton Abbey!